markwragg/markwragg.github.io/_posts/2022-02-20-changelog-driven-deployments.md

 ![changelog deployment example commit](/content/images/2022/02/changelog-deploy-example.png)

-Here's the CI pupeline updating the `CHANGELOG.md` to include the new version number and date as the title:
+Here's the CI pipeline updating the `CHANGELOG.md` to include the new version number and date as the title:

 ![changelog deployment example commit](/content/images/2022/02/changelog-deploy-example-2.png)